 A graduate student may transfer graduate credit from a regionally accredited institution.
 Additionally, graduate credit from the American Council of Education (ACE) for National Board Certification may be accepted for elective credit hour(s) in a Master's or Education Specialist's program of study.
-A maximum of six (6)1 transferred credit hours may apply toward a Master's or Education Specialist's degree provided the following are met:
+Up to nine (9)1 transferred credit hours (unless otherwise noted by the program of study) may apply toward a Master's or Education Specialist's degree provided the following are met:

 - The institution offers the graduate degree program for which the student has been admitted at Georgia Southern University.
 (Not required for transfer of ACE transcript credit.)